Charleston, Illinois: History

 Although Illinois was a solidly pro-Union, anti-slavery state, Coles County was settled by many Southerners with pro-slavery sentiments.
 In 1847, the county was divided when prominent local citizens offered refuge to a family of escaped slaves brought from Kentucky by Gen. Robert Matson.
-Abe Lincoln, by then a young railroad lawyer, appeared in the Coles County Courthouse to argue for the return of the escaped slaves under the Fugitive Slave Act in a case known as Matson v.
+Lincoln, by then a young railroad lawyer, appeared in the Coles County Courthouse to argue for the return of the escaped slaves under the Fugitive Slave Act in a case known as Matson v.
 Ashmore.

-As in the rest of the nation, this long-simmering debate finally broke out into violence during the American Civil War.
-On March 28, 1864 a riot—or perhaps a small battle—erupted in downtown Charleston when armed Confederate sympathizers known as Copperheads arrived in town to attack half-drunk Union soldiers preparing to return to their regiment.
+At the height of the American Civil War, violence would overcome downtown Charleston on March 28, 1864 and would be infamously known as the Charleston riot.
+Six Union soldiers, two Copperheads, and one bystander would be killed, ultimately drawing the attention of President Lincoln and newspapers across the country.

 In 1895, the Eastern Illinois State Normal School was established in Charleston, which later became Eastern Illinois University.
 This led to lasting resentment in nearby Mattoon, which had originally led the campaign to locate the proposed teaching school in Coles County.
-A Mattoon newspaper printed a special edition announcing the decision with the derisive headline "Catfish Town Gets It."
+The Mattoon Gazette announced the decision with the derisive headline "Charleston Gets It: The New Reform School Located at Catfishville."

 Thomas Lincoln's log cabin has been restored and is open to the public as the Lincoln Log Cabin State Historic Site, 8 mi. south of Charleston.
 The Lincoln farm is maintained as a living history museum where historical re-enactors depict life in 1840s Illinois.
 Thomas and Sarah Bush Lincoln are buried in the nearby Shiloh Cemetery.

-On May 26, 1917, a tornado ripped through Charleston, killing 38 and wounding many more along with destroying 220 homes.
+On May 26, 1917, a tornado ripped through Charleston, killing 38 people and injuring many more, along with destroying 220 homes.